-Andrew Magazine - Coaches Chair
+JIM LUEBBE - Coaches Chair

 The Coaches Chair acts as the LMSC liaison with the local LMSC coaching community to facilitate the flow of relevant information from the LMSC, USMS Coaches Committee and National Office.
 This position leads the effort to develop effective relationships with area coaches, and assists them in their effort to develop their skills and grow their programs.

-Barry Whaley - SAFETY CHAIR
+NATASHA SINGLETON - SAFETY CHAIR

 This position is charged with reviewing and reporting safety procedures and equipment at swim meets and other USMS sanctioned events, and perhaps even recognized events, if it is warranted.
 The LMSC may want to establish a minimum safety requirement checklist for each event to ensure that the basic safety needs of the members are being met.

-long distance, open water chair
+JULIE MAY - long distance, open water chair

 This position is charged with ensuring that sanctioned open water events operate under USMS and LMSC guidelines in a safe manner.
 The position may also be charged with promoting USMS Postal events within the LMSC.